ivangfr/springboot-kafka-connect-jdbc-streams/README.md

 ## Shutdown

 - Go to the terminals where `store-api` and `store-streams` are running and press `Ctrl+C` to stop them
-- In a terminal and inside `springboot-kafka-connect-streams`, run the command below to stop and remove Docker containers, networks and volumes
+- In a terminal and inside `springboot-kafka-connect-jdbc-streams`, run the command below to stop and remove Docker containers, networks and volumes
   ```
   docker-compose down -v
   ```